-Aims and scope: Computed Tomography (CT) is one of the most efficient clinical diagnostic tools.
-The main goal of CT is to reproduce an acceptable reconstructed image of an object (either anatomical or functional behaviour) with the help of a limited set of its projections at different angles.
+Aims and Scope: Computed tomography (CT) is one of the most efficient clinical diagnostic tools.
+The main goal of CT is to reproduce an acceptable reconstructed image of an object (either anatomical or functional behaviour) with the help of a limited set of projections at different angles.

 Background: To achieve this goal, one of the most commonly iterative reconstruction algorithm called Maximum Likelihood Expectation Maximization (MLEM) is used.

-Objective: Although the conventional Maximum Likelihood (ML) algorithm can achieve quality images in CT.
-However, it still suffers from the optimal smoothing as the number of iterations increase.
+Objective: The conventional Maximum Likelihood (ML) algorithm can achieve quality images in CT.
+However, it still suffers from optimal smoothing as the number of iterations increases.

-Methods: For solving this problem, in this paper present a novel statistical image reconstruction algorithm for CT, which utilizes a nonlocal means fuzzy complex diffusion as a regularization term for noise reduction and edge preservation.
+Methods: For solving this problem, this paper presents a novel statistical image reconstruction algorithm for CT, which utilizes a nonlocal means of fuzzy complex diffusion as a regularization term for noise reduction and edge preservation.

 Results: The proposed model was evaluated on four test cases phantoms.

 Conclusion: Qualitative and quantitative analyses indicate that the proposed technique has higher efficiency for computed tomography.
-The proposed method yields significant improvements when compare with the state-of-the-art techniques.
+The proposed method yields significant improvements when compared with the state-of-the-art techniques.